 Each activity for each Relevant Authority was given three codes; one for impact on the habitats, one for impacts (including disturbance) on birds and one for impacts on fish.
 The results of the assessment have been summarised in a combined matrix for each of the activities, Relevant Authorities and features.
-This matrix can be found in Appendix 6.
+Further information about this matrix can be found below and in Appendix 6.